Brooch: Late medieval

 Brooches found during the late medieval era, (1300 to 1500 AD), were worn by both men and women.
 Brooch shapes were generally: star-shaped, pentagonal, lobed, wheel, heart-shaped, and ring.
 Rings were smaller than other brooches, and often used to fasten clothing at the neck.
 Brooch decoration usually consisted of a simple inscription or gems applied to a gold or silver base.
 Inscriptions of love, friendship and faith were a typical feature of ring brooches of this period.
 The heart-shaped brooch was a very popular gift between lovers or friends.

 Amulet brooches were very common prior to medieval times.
 In late antiquity, they were embellished with symbols of pagan deities or gems that held special powers to protect the wearer from harm.
 These pagan inspired brooches continued to be worn after the spread of Christianity.
 Pagan and Christian symbols were often combined to decorate brooches during the Middle Ages.
 Beginning in the fourteenth century, three-dimensional brooches appeared for the first time.
 The Dunstable Swan Brooch is a well-known example of a three-dimensional brooch.

 Early modern brooches

 The early modern period of jewellery extended from 1500 to 1800.
-Global exploration and colonization brought new prosperity to Europe and Great Britain along with new sources of diamonds, gems, pearls, and precious metals.
+Global exploration and colonisation brought new prosperity to Europe and Great Britain along with new sources of diamonds, gems, pearls, and precious metals.
 The rapid changes in clothing fashion during this era generated similar changes in jewellery styles.
 The demand for new jewellery resulted in the deconstruction and melting down of many old jewellery pieces to create new jewellery.
 Because of this, there are very few surviving jewellery pieces from this era.
 The primary jewellery styles during this time period are: Renaissance, Georgian and Neoclassical.